lunatrik/azure-repos-discord-connector/README.md

 - `BasicAuth__Username`: The username for Basic Authentication.
 - `BasicAuth__Password`: The password for Basic Authentication.
 - `ASPNETCORE_ENVIRONMENT`: The environment the application is running in.
 Should be `Production` for a production environment.
-- `Traefik_Host`: The host that Traefik will use to expose your application.
+- `HOST`: The host that Traefik will use to expose your application.

 ## License